NEET/JEE Coaching Scholarship

 Answer:

-Semipermeable membrane are membranes which only permit the flow of solvent molecules, but not the solute molecules.
+Semipermeable membranes are membranes which only permit the flow of solvent molecules, but not the solute molecules.
 Only the solvent molecules move across the semipermeable membrane during osmosis and Reverse osmosis.

 Question:46

-For carrying out reverse osmosis cellulose acetate, potassium ferrocyanide, etc. are used as semipermeable membrane.
+For carrying out reverse osmosis, cellulose acetate, potassium ferrocyanide, etc. are used as semipermeable membranes.

 Question:47